Sharmainne/CZSHS-LEIBNIZ-Team/README.md

 # Main Robot Specifications
+     The CZSHS-Leibniz Team Presents this self-driving robot for the Phillipine Robot Olympiad 2024.
+Designed with precision, agility, and performance in mind, this robot embodies innovation and teamwork by our trio.
+Engineered to meet the demands of the competition, the Cielito-Leibniz Robots features a combination design built with LEGO® and ESP 32 Camera, offering optimal speed, maneuverability, and power efficiency.
+Below are the specifications that highlight the robot’s capabilities, reflecting our team's commitment to excellence and readiness to compete on the global stage.

+* Dimensions: 254mm(L) x 177.8mm(W) x 165mm (H)
+* Weight: 0.92kg
+* Maximum Speed: 6.8m/s
+* Maximum Steer: ±45°
+* Steering Torque: 100Ncm
+* Working Voltage: 4.4V-8.8V
+* Drive System: Rear-wheel drive (RWD)
+* Steering Geometry: Parallel steering
+* Material: LEGO® Technic

 # 1. Mobility Management
     In the Mobility management this are refers to the process of maintaining uninterrupted connectivity or access to a moving object.
 In telecommunications, it enables call/data transparency through monitoring device location and network handovers.
 For robotics, it is the capability of a robot to move autonomously, such as localization, mapping, path planning, and avoidance of obstacles, to preserve operational objectives during movement.